ctrlplusb/easy-peasy/website/docs/docs/introduction/quick-start.md

 npm install easy-peasy
 ```

-## Define your model
+## Use a model to define your store

-Your state is represented via an object-based model.
-Feel free to split your model into separate files.
+Your [store](/docs/api/store) definition is represented via an object-based model.

 ```javascript
 const productsModel = : {